PardeepSB/DigitalFilterDesigner/README.md

 ## Suggested Future Implementation:

 - Display plot Visualizers on the GUI with ability to switch between the following
 	i.
-The input signal (Time and Frequency Response) ii.
+The input signal (Time and Frequency Response)
+	ii.
 The filter’s frequency response
 	iii.
 The output signal (Time and Frequency Response)

-- Decrease window size for real-time implementation
-  (1 second to 0.1 second or less for reduced delay)
+- Decrease window size for real-time implementation (1 second to 0.1 second or less for reduced delay response)

 - Implement Analog Filters, more window-sinc windows, and other missing filters such as Bessel, Chebyshev II, etc.